One Pact

 One Pact (ワンパクト; stylized in all caps) is a South Korean boy band formed and managed by Armada Ent.
 The group consists of 5 members: Jongwoo, Jay Chang, Seongmin, Tag, and Yedam.
 They debuted on November 30, 2023, with the extended play (EP) Moment.

 Name

-One Pact derived from two words: "one" and "impact", meaning "to unite together to create a big impact."
+One Pact is derived from two words: "one" and "impact", meaning "to unite together to create a big impact."

 History

 2023: Introduction and debut with Moment

 On September 27, Armada Ent announced Jongwoo as the first member of the group.

 In October 2023, Armada revealed Seongmin, Tag and Yedam as other members of the group from October 4–6, respectively.
 On October 10, Armada Ent announced the group's pre-debut tour entitled "2023 One Pact Fan on Tour 'The Pact'" in Japan and Thailand in November 2023.
 On October 18, Jay Chang introduced as the final member of the group after he released his first EP a day before.
 One Pact released the performance videos of pre-debut songs "G.O.A.T" and "Hot Stuff" (멋진 거) on their official YouTube account on October 24 and 27, respectively.

 On November 1, Armada confirmed that One Pact would debut on the last day November.
 One Pact released their debut EP Moment along with its lead single "Must Be Nice" (좋겠다) and a music video on November 30.
 On the same day, One Pact held both a press showcase on the afternoon and fan showcase on the evening at Ilchi Art Hall in Gangnam, Seoul.